2006 Gaza cross-border raid: Background

 In February 2005, the Palestinian Authority President Mahmoud Abbas and Israeli Prime Minister Ariel Sharon announced a ceasefire which effectively ended the Second Intifada.
 Hamas unilaterally agreed to abide by the ceasefire.
 Under the direction of Sharon, Israel withdrew from Gaza in September 2005.

 To international surprise, Hamas won the Palestinian elections in January 2006, which were declared democratic by observers.
 The 'Quartet' demanded that Hamas renounce violence, recognize Israel, and accept previous Israeli-Palestinian agreements, which Hamas refused to do, resulting in aid being withheld.
 Israel imposed a blockade and sanctions on Gaza, and withheld customs revenue.

 Hamas had announced a ceasefire in 2005 and until 10 June 2006.
 On 8 February 2006 Hamas' leader Khaled Meshaal offered a "long-term ceasefire" with Israel if the latter would withdraw to 1967 boundaries.
 Hours previously, Israeli Prime Minister Ehud Olmert, had promised never to give up control of key components of the occupied West Bank.
 However, according to the IDF, Hamas was still implicated in rocket attacks against Israeli civilians.

 On 8 June 2006, while the cease-fire was still in effect, Jamal Abu Samhadana, Hamas' Inspector General in the Ministry of the Interior and founder of the Popular Resistance Committees, was assassinated by an Israeli air-strike on the Salah al-Dein Brigades training camp in Gaza which killed three other Palestinians.
 It was the fourth time Israel had tried to kill him.
 His supporters threatened to avenge his death.
 The IDF said Samhadana was planning an attack on Israel.

-The next day, Palestinian militants in Gaza fired rockets into southern Israel and a few hours later an explosion, which the IDF attributed to its shelling of a reported launch site, killed a Palestinian family of eight and injured at least 30 others.
+The next day, Palestinian fighters in Gaza fired rockets into southern Israel and a few hours later an explosion, which the IDF attributed to its shelling of a reported launch site, killed a Palestinian family of eight and injured at least 30 others.
 Hamas formally withdrew from its 16-month ceasefire in response to the explosion.